ryanditjia/gatsby-plugin-crisp-chat/README.md

 ## Changelog

 Version 2 has a breaking change: configuration option that used to be named `development` has been reworded to `enableDuringDevelop` so its purpose is much clearer.

+Version 3 adds an option to set defer to the Crisp script.
+Thanks [rturk](https://github.com/rturk) for your [suggestion](https://github.com/ryanditjia/gatsby-plugin-crisp-chat/issues/1).